tomptrs/Zanzibar-IOT/README.md

 An IoT Network Kit (INK) will be developed which will be completely independent of the local infrastructure.

+Questions:
+•	Location for the LoRaWAN Gateway.
+Requirements:
+o	As high as possible
+o	Ethernet 10/100Mbit available?
+220 or 110voltage?

 ### Sensor-module

 - Salinity in the sea water surrounding those islands causes a temperature rise and effecting fishes